kippnorcal/deanslist/README.md

 $ docker run --rm -it deanslist --schools "KIPP Bayview Academy" "KIPP Bridge Academy (Upper)"
 ```

 By default, we get behaviors data for the current month.
-To get behavior data for a specified date range,
+To backfill ONLY behavior data for a specified date range (ie. no other endpoints),
 use the following command.
 Note: for best performance, limit the date range to 1 month.

 ```
-$ docker run --rm -it deanslist --behavior-daterange "2019-12-01" "2019-12-31"
+$ docker run --rm -it deanslist --behavior-backfill "2019-12-01" "2019-12-31"
 ```